esl/MongooseIM/doc/rest-api/Client-frontend.md

 By default the REST API is exposed on port 8089 but this can be changed to whatever is more convenient.

-For more details about possible `ejabberd_cowboy` configuration parameters please see the relevant documentation in [Listener modules](../advanced-configuration/Listener-modules.md#http-based-services-bosh-websocket-rest-ejabberd_cowboy).
+For more details about possible `ejabberd_cowboy` configuration parameters please see the relevant documentation in the [Listener modules](../advanced-configuration/Listener-modules.md#http-based-services-bosh-websocket-rest-ejabberd_cowboy).

 ## OpenAPI specifications